 8. Now go put your baby in your new prefold!

 Note: prefold diapers need a cover.
 The covers that I used when E was a baby were so good that I didn’t need to use pins or anything.
+If your cover doesn’t seem to get your prefold tight enough, try a Snappi fastener (affiliate link)

 Here’s the newborn sized prefold compared to a newborn disposable diaper, just to give you an idea of the size.
 [When you put it on your baby, it can be tighter and more fitted than this picture looks]